top of page

 • 5 min read

-We have been looking at Hermes, OpenClaw, the whole setup, working etc. But a question one of you sent me last week gave an idea of this week’s blog.
+We have been looking at Hermes, OpenClaw, and the entire setup.
+However, a question one of you sent me last week inspired this week’s blog.

-Honestly, It’s the right question to ask.
-And I should have taken this up earlier then hermes or openclaw.
+Honestly, it’s the right question to ask.
+I should have addressed this topic earlier than Hermes or OpenClaw.

 The Problem

-Here’s something that took me a while to fully appreciate.
+Here’s something I took a while to fully appreciate.

 An LLM is extraordinarily good at thinking.
-Give it a hard problem, it’ll reason through it, propose solutions, write the code, explain the tradeoffs.
+Give it a hard problem, and it will reason through it, propose solutions, write the code, and explain the trade-offs.
 Impressive, genuinely.

 But thinking about a task and doing a task are two very different things.

-Imagine you hired the sharpest engineer you’ve ever met but then put them in a room with no internet, no access to your codebase, no memory of what they worked on yesterday, and no way to actually push anything to production.
+Imagine you hire the sharpest engineer you’ve ever met, but then put them in a room with no internet, no access to your codebase, no memory of what they worked on yesterday, and no way to actually push anything to production.

 That’s a powerful model without a harness.